 - If they are contracted by a State service, then they will need to be safety checked by that State service if they fall within the definition of a children’s worker.

 - Similarly, if they are contracted by an organisation that receives funding from a State service to provide regulated activities, the funded organisation will be required to ensure that safety checking is done.

 Q. What are workforce restrictions?

-The Vulnerable Children Act 2014 includes the Workforce Restriction, which prohibits the employment of people with certain serious criminal convictions as core children’s workers, unless they hold a Core Worker Exemption.
+The Children's Act, 2014 includes the Workforce Restriction, which prohibits the employment of people with certain serious criminal convictions as core children’s workers, unless they hold a Core Worker Exemption.

 Q. What is a Core Worker Exemption?

 The Core Worker Exemption lifts the prohibition set out in the workforce restriction.
 Holding a Core Worker Exemption means it is no longer against the law to employ that person as a core children’s worker.

 Children's Act, 2014 - read the Children's Act in full